XDeFi-tech/docs-new/staking/staking-api.md

 ## Ethereum Chains

 Our staking API extends comprehensive support to Ethereum chains using LIDO, enabling seamless interactions with their staking functionalities.
-Supported assets include `ETH` and `MATIC_ERC20`.
+Supported assets include `ETH` (Ethereum) and `MATIC_ERC20` (Polygon).

 ### Liquid staking (LIDO)

+Lido (LDO) is a liquid staking protocol designed to bring enhanced liquidity and accessibility to staked assets on various Proof of Stake (PoS) blockchains, including Ethereum, and Polygon.

 #### Get balance of stakes asset on LIDO for stETH